upnorthmedia/omitodoist/readme.md

 - Your Todoist API token is stored securely and encrypted
 - We do not store any of your Todoist data
-- This integration is not created by, affiliated with, or supported by Doist
+- This integration is not created by, affiliated with, or supported by ToDoist

 ## 🤝 Contributing